 Business Insurance for Electricians - What You Need to Know

-Electrical work is one of the highest-risk trades in Australia, with strict regulatory requirements and significant potential for property damage, fire, and personal injury.
-Whether you are a sole trader, a small team, or a larger electrical contracting firm, the right insurance cover is essential to protect against financial risks unique to the trade.
+Electrical work is among the highest-risk trades in Australia, governed by strict state-based licensing frameworks and carrying significant potential for property damage, fire, and personal injury.
+Whether you are a sole trader wiring new homes, a small team handling commercial fit-outs, or a larger contracting firm delivering industrial projects, appropriate insurance cover is essential to protect against risks unique to the electrical trade.

-All major Australian business insurance providers offer policies tailored for electrical businesses.
-See our full Australian business insurance comparison for provider details.
+All leading Australian business insurers offer policies for electrical businesses.
+See our full Australian business insurance comparison for a broader view.

 Key Industry Facts

-• Licensing: Electricians must be registered with the Energy Safe Victoria (EWRB).
-A current practising licence is required to carry out or supervise prescribed electrical work
+• Licensing: Electricians must hold a state-based electrical licence.
+For example, Energy Safe Victoria issues Victorian licences, while NSW and Queensland each maintain their own licensing frameworks.
+A current licence is required to carry out or supervise prescribed electrical work

-• Common business structures: Sole traders, partnerships, and limited liability companies.
+• Common business structures: Sole traders, partnerships, and proprietary limited companies.
 Many electricians work as subcontractors on residential and commercial building projects

-• Contract requirements: Most commercial and government contracts require minimum public liability cover of $1M - $2M.
-Larger projects frequently require $5M - $10M and a current certificate of currency
+• Contract requirements: Most commercial and government contracts require minimum public liability of $5M to $10M.
+Larger projects frequently demand $10M to $20M, plus current workers compensation and a certificate of currency

 Cover Types for Electrical Businesses